Connect with us

 Dropping The Fluffy Balls In The Tubes

-Here it can be seen that there are fluffy balls of various colours, and different sized tubes kept alongside them correspondingly.
+Here, it can be seen that there are fluffy balls of various colours, and different-sized tubes kept alongside them correspondingly.
 The kid has to drop the ball into the tube by matching the colours, and thus learning the numbers in the process too.
 Thus, this is a two-fold activity in one, teaching both about colours and numbers.

 Inserting Coloured Coins In The Ballot

 The ballot box sits atop the surface with five different sizes of perforations, each having five different colours corresponding to the number allotted to it.
-The game here is to insert correctly the coloured coin into the right gap.
-It is really useful as this game alone teaches to distinguish colours, size and numbers at the same time.
+The game here is to insert the coloured coin correctly into the right gap.
+It is really useful as this game alone teaches to distinguish colours, size, and numbers at the same time.

 Coloured Popsicle Sticks Game